QUICK SUMMARY

 It’s not enough to know that social media affects our health.
 We need practical, Spirit-led action.
 Here are seven ways to begin:

 - Set a News & Social Media Curfew – Avoid screens first thing in the morning and right before bed.
 Your day should begin and end with God’s Word, not the world’s noise.
+This is especially important because social media use is associated with sleep disruption in youth research, and sleep is one of the foundations of emotional resilience.
+(5)

 - Pray Through Headlines – Turn worry into intercession.
 You don’t need to respond to everything, but you can pray about anything.
+Prayer keeps compassion from turning into control.

 - Take Weekly Media Fasts – Give your soul a sabbath.
 Whether for a day or a weekend, unplug to reconnect.
+A digital detox is one way to practice healthy self-love and stewardship.

 - Read Scripture Daily – Let the Word renew your mind and realign your perspective.
+Replace the first scroll with the first Scripture.

 - Stay in Community – Don’t let the noise of digital environments isolate you and cause social withdrawal.
 Find real-life, faith-filled friendships that speak truth and give perspective.